ndm736/mechatronics/src/python_pico.md

 ## Try some code!

+### Hello World!
 ```py
 {{#include print_hello.py}}
 ```

+### Blink an LED
 ```py
 {{#include blink.py}}
 ```

+### Change LED brightness with PWM
+Pulse width modulation, or PWM, blinks a pin at a frequency so fast that your eye smooths out the blinking, and the duty cycle sets how bright the LED appears to be.

 ```py
 {{#include fade.py}}
 ```

+### Read a push button
 ```py
 {{#include read_button.py}}
 ```

+### Button Debounce
+The voltage from a button press can toggle very quickly with one button press.
+The "bounces" can be ignored by reading the button after detecting a press and making sure the button is still pressed a short time later.

 ```py
 {{#include debounce.py}}
 ```

+### Read an analog voltage
 ```py
 {{#include read_voltage.py}}
 ```